Mountain Maple is a shrub-like tree that will grow to no more than 25 feet, it grows in moist acidic soil as an

 Below: A leaf comparison of the common maples.
 Images not to scale.

 Notes: Eloise Butler first planted Mountain Maple in the Garden on May 28, 1909 with plants obtained from the Park Board Nursery.
 More in 1916.
-This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
+The species was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 Gardener Cary George planted it in 1994.
-The Garden hosts a large specimen near Guide Station 12 that is listed as a Minneapolis Heritage Tree.
+The Garden hosts a large specimen near Guide Station 12 that is listed as a Minneapolis Heritage Tree for its champion size.
 The tree is native to counties in the NE Quadrant of Minnesota and to the four counties of the SE Corner.
 In North America it ranges from Minnesota and Iowa eastward to the coast, down as far as Georgia and Mississippi.
 In Canada it is found from Saskatchewan eastward to the Atlantic.

 Eight species of Maple are found in the wild in Minnesota: A. negundo, Box Elder; A. nigrum, Black Maple; A rubrum, Red Maple; A. saccharinum, Silver Maple; A. saccharum, Sugar Maple; A. spicatum, Mountain Maple; A. ginnala, Amur Maple and A. platanoides, Norway Maple.
 The latter two are not native but introductions that have naturalized.